-As a city where French and English speakers coexist with languages from around the world, Montreal provides the ideal context for studies that focus on the contact and interaction between literatures and cultures.
-This unique feature is explored in the many courses we offer and which deal with questions embedded in literature’s social and cultural relevance (literature and popular culture, postcolonial theory, globalization, literary representations of gender roles and sexuality, etc.).
+As a city where French and English speakers coexist with individuals from a range of linguistic and geographical backgrounds, Montreal provides the ideal context for studies that focus on the contact and interaction between literatures, languages, and cultures.
+Our courses thus consider the social and cultural significance of literature through the exploration of topics such as postcolonialism, globalization, gender and sexuality, and popular culture.

-The Département de Langues et de Littératures du Monde’s English studies programs foster cultural awareness and an interdisciplinary approach through our thought-provoking seminars as well as professionalization workshops.
-Our graduate programs enable students to further their comprehension of a variety of cultural, historical and literary issues that shift and evolve on a global scale.
+The Département de Langues et de Littératures du Monde’s English studies programs foster cultural awareness and an interdisciplinary approach through our thought-provoking seminars and professionalization workshops.
+Our graduate programs enable students to further their comprehension of a variety of cultural, historical and literary issues that are shifting and evolving on a global scale.

-Building on a comprehensive and creative approach, UdeM’s English studies programs offer a variety of courses, which include British, American, Irish, and Canadian literature among others.
-Our curriculum also showcases various Anglophone literatures from Quebec, Asia, Africa and the Caribbean, and reflects a variety of pedagogical perspectives, whether of a national, postcolonial, avant-garde or experimental character.
+Building on a comprehensive and creative approach, UdeM’s English studies programs offer a variety of courses, which include the study of British, American, Irish, and Canadian literature.
+Our curriculum includes various Anglophone literatures from Quebec, Asia, Africa, and the Caribbean, and reflects a variety of pedagogical perspectives of a national, postcolonial, avant-garde, and experimental character.